Atapuerca Mountains

 The Atapuerca Mountains (Sierra de Atapuerca) is a karstic hill formation near the village of Atapuerca in the province of Burgos (autonomous community of Castile and Leon), northern Spain.

 In a still ongoing excavation campaign, rich fossil deposits and stone tool assemblages have been discovered which are attributed to the earliest known hominin residents in Western Europe.
 This "exceptional reserve of data" has been deposited during extensive Lower Paleolithic presence, as the Atapuerca Mountains served as the preferred occupation site of Homo erectus, Homo antecessor, Homo heidelbergensis and Homo neanderthalensis communities.
 The earliest specimen so far unearthed and reliably dated confirm an age between 1.2 million and 630,000 years.

-The Archaeological site of Atapuerca is a World Heritage Site.
 Some finds are exhibited in the nearby Museum of Human Evolution, in Burgos.

 Regional geography

 Encompassing 284119 ha, the Atapuerca Mountains are a mid-altitude karstic range of small foothills around 1080 m above sea level.
 They are located at the north-east corner of the Douro basin, to the south of the Cantabrian Mountains that run across northern Spain, and stretch alongside the Bureba corridor, a mountain pass that connects the Ebro river valley with the Mediterranean Sea and the Duero basin.
 This conjunction constitutes an ecotone, which is rich in species of both ecosystems.
-The mountain pass was part of a causeway built by the Romans, as well as part of the pilgrimage route of Saint James; it is now traversed by the N-I and AP-1 highways.
+The mountain pass was part of a causeway built by the Romans, as well as part of the pilgrimage route of Saint James; it is now traversed by the N-1 road and AP-1 highways.
 The mountains are strategically located between two major drainage divides and near the mountain pass; this location is assumed to have been a factor in the area's successful and prolonged hominid habitation.